szymon-polaczy/Blog/static/posts/Better life with newer PHP Versions.md

 }
 ```

 This eliminates the need for separate getter/setter methods while maintaining encapsulation.
+Yes, this is real PHP, not TypeScript cosplay.

 ## Features You Can Probably Skip